khaledRoushdy/Ebo/README.md

 	@Before
 	public void setUp() {
-		// This is a the driver that the pages will use driver = new Driver(DriverTypes.Chrome, "path of your chrome driver");
+		// This is a the driver that the pages will use and type is Chrome
+		//You can change it to firefox or IE driver = new Driver(DriverTypes.Chrome, "path of your chrome driver");
 	}